pninan5/fraud_ai_agent/README.md

 ## Deploy options

-### Option A: GitHub only (recommended)
-Yes.
-A clean GitHub repo with:
-- source code
-- README with steps
-- requirements.txt
-- sample commands
-is usually enough for reviewers to reproduce the project.

-### Option B: Streamlit Community Cloud
+### Streamlit Community Cloud
-Works great for small demos, but this dataset is too large for typical free hosting limits.
+- For small demos, but this dataset is too large for typical free hosting limits.
 For Streamlit Cloud, consider:
 - shipping a small sample dataset (few thousand rows) for demo mode, or
 - using precomputed artifacts hosted in GitHub Releases / external storage.

-### Option C: Docker (easy one command run)
+### Docker (easy one command run)
 Yes.
 This repo includes a Dockerfile.
 Users can build and run the app in a container.
-They still need to provide the dataset (mounted volume) or use the small demo mode.
+We still need to provide the dataset (mounted volume) or use the small demo mode.

 ---